-The rules surrounding the transference of penalty points that have been accrued abroad are quite complicated.
+The rules surrounding the transferring of penalty points that have been accrued abroad are quite complicated.

-But, last year the European Parliament announced plans to crack down on driving offences committed on the continent, which will likely result in police across Europe being given access to the British DVLA database for the first time.
+But, in 2014 the European Parliament announced plans to crack down on driving offences committed on the continent, which will likely result in police across Europe being given access to the British DVLA database for the first time.

 While the current government opposed the changes when they were first proposed in May 2014, the European Parliament overruled the UK’s opt out, which means the UK has until 2017 to comply.

 Indeed, an EU directive on cross-border fines was unanimously approved in February this year, meaning UK drivers who commit speeding offences abroad could soon be pursued by European police even when they have returned home.

 If you have received points on your licence and are looking for car insurance then check out our insurance for drivers with convictions page.